Perry Barr Stadium: Speedway

-In 2008 the Stadium hosted the Elite League Riders Championship.
-It was won by Australian Jason Crump.
-In 2009 a round of the British Sidecar Speedway Championship took place at the Stadium, which was won by Rod Winterburn and Gareth Winterburn.

 Greyhound Racing

-Origins & Opening
+Origins and opening

 Perry Barr had been without greyhound racing since 1984 following the surprise sale by Ladbrokes and subsequent demolition of the old Perry Barr stadium on Walsall Road, and known latterly as the Birchfield Ladbroke Stadium.
 However during 1990 negotiations started with the aim to re-introduce the sport at the Alexander Sports Ground across the other side of the A34.
 The stadium was no longer used for athletics because the new Alexander Stadium Stadium in Perry Park was serving this purpose.
 Maurice Buckland a former trainer and head of a consortium called the Perry Barr Greyhound Racing Club suggested the idea of greyhound racing at the venue it was given planning permission.

 The new build was completed quickly and the new stadium opened on 16 October attracting trainers the calibre of Geoff DeMulder who guided Fearless Mustang to the 1991 English Greyhound Derby final as a Perry Barr trainer during the first Derby tilt for the new track.

 The circumference of the track was 435 metres with wide straights and bends and race distances of 275, 460, 500, 660, 710 and 895 metres.
 An 'Outside Sumner' hare was used on Tuesday and Thursday race nights overseen by Racing Manager Gary Woodward.
 There were kennels for 82 hounds on site.

 A former trainer from the previous Perry Barr called Frank Baldwin took over as Racing Manager in 1991.